 Experience this residential building in the International Style, designed by the father of modernist architecture.
 Highfield House is listed on the National Register of Historic Places.
 Learn more on the audio tour for Doors Open Baltimore, organized by Baltimore Architecture Foundation.

 Bernard Maybeck – Palace of Fine Arts, San Francisco, California

 The renowned architect designed the building for the Panama Pacific International Exposition of 1915.
 It was not built to be permanent.
 But after the exposition the citizens of San Francisco felt it was too beautiful to tear down.
-The Palace was restored with public and private funds to serve as a performance space.
+The Palace now serves as a performance space.
 Learn more on audio tour by AIA San Francisco.